 There are about 30 biblical references to vows, most of which are from the Old Testament.
 The books of Leviticus and Numbers have several references to vows in relation to offerings and sacrifices.
-There were dire consequences for the Israelites who made and broke vows, especially vows to God.
+There were dire consequences for the Israelites who broke vows, especially vows to God.

 The story of Jephthah illustrates the foolishness of making vows without understanding the consequences.
 Before leading the Israelites into battle against the Ammonites, Jephthah—described as a mighty man of valor—made a rash vow that he would give to the Lord whoever first came out of doors to meet him if he returned home as the victor.
 When the Lord granted him victory, the one who came out to meet him was his daughter.
 Jephthah remembered his vow and offered her to the Lord (Judges 11:29–40).
 Whether or not Jephthah should have kept this vow is dealt with in another article.
-What this account shows us is the foolishness of rash vows.
+What this account shows is the foolishness of rash vows.

 Jesus taught concerning vows, “You have heard that it was said to the people long ago, ‘Do not break your oath, but keep the oaths you have made to the Lord.’
 But I tell you, Do not swear at all: either by heaven, for it is God’s throne; or by the earth, for it is his footstool; or by Jerusalem, for it is the city of the Great King.
 And do not swear by your head, for you cannot make even one hair white or black.
 Simply let your ‘Yes’ be ‘Yes,’ and your ‘No ,’ ‘No’; anything beyond this comes from the evil one” (Matthew 5:33–37).